 Character actor Rif Hutton, who appeared in nearly 200 television credits over a career spanning four decades, has died following a 13-month battle with glioblastoma.
 He was 73.

-His wife, voice actor Bridget Hoffman, confirmed that Hutton died Saturday, April 18, at the couple’s Pasadena home.
+His wife, voice actor Bridget Hoffman, confirmed that Hutton died on April 18, at the couple’s Pasadena home.
 The two had been married since 2001 and worked together frequently on voice acting projects.

-Television audiences knew Hutton best for his portrayal of Dr. Ron Welch on “Doogie Howser, M.D.,” the Steven Bochco and David E. Kelley-created ABC sitcom.
-From 1989 to 1993, Hutton appeared in 17 episodes across all four seasons as a friend and colleague of Neil Patrick Harris’s teenage doctor character at Eastman Medical Center in Los Angeles.
+Television audiences knew Hutton best for his portrayal of Dr. Ron Welch on “Doogie Howser, M.D.,” the ABC sitcom created by producers Steven Bochco and David E. Kelley.
+Between 1997 and 2001, Hutton appeared in 17 episodes across all four seasons as a friend and colleague of actor Neil Patrick Harris’s teenage doctor character at Eastman Medical Center in Los Angeles.

-The Donald P. Bellisario-created CBS military legal drama “JAG” provided another recurring role for Hutton, who played Lt.
+The CBS military legal drama JAG, created by Donald P. Bellisario, provided another recurring role for Hutton, who played Lt.
 Cmdr.
 Alan Mattoni in five episodes between 1997 and 2001.
 He also logged significant screen time on daytime television, appearing in 95 episodes of the syndicated soap “Tribes” and 32 episodes of “General Hospital.”

 Born Walter Hutton on November 28, 1952, in San Antonio, he spent much of his youth in New Jersey, moving across the United States as the son of a U.S. Air Force serviceman.
 Hutton’s path to performance began in eighth grade when he won a statewide speech contest reciting Martin Luther King Jr.’s iconic “I Have a Dream” speech, an experience that shaped his belief in a career on stage and screen.